-Christine holds a Masters of Fine Arts in Drama from the University of Alberta.
+Christine holds a Masters of Fine Arts in Drama from the University of Alberta where she researched the intersection of clown performance technique with site-specific theatre.
 She has trained extensively in the Canadian/Pochinko style of clown with Jan Henderson (Fool Moon Productions) and Michael Kennard (Mump and Smoot).
-Other influences include clown with Aitor Basauri (Spymonkey); bouffon with Adam Lazarus, Eric Davis (Red Bastard); improvisation (Rapid Fire Theatre, Keith Johnstone); immersive theatre (punchdrunk, UK); and puppetry (The Old Trout Puppet Workshop).
-She has taught within the Drama Department at the University of Alberta, Edmonton Digital Arts College and privately.
-She is artistic associate with Toy Guns Dance Theatre, and a frequent collaborated with Catch the Keys Productions (Dead Centre of Town, 900 Seconds, The Runcible Riddle).
+She has studied with comedy and physical theatre specialists from around the world, including Aitor Basauri (Spymonkey); Deanna Fleysher (Butt Kapinski); bouffon with Adam Lazarus, Eric Davis (Red Bastard); improvisation (Rapid Fire Theatre, Keith Johnstone); immersive theatre (punchdrunk, UK); and puppetry (The Old Trout Puppet Workshop).
+She has taught within the Drama Department at the University of Alberta, Edmonton Digital Arts College, in public schools, and privately.
+She has worked extensively with Toy Guns Dance Theatre, and is a frequent collaborator with Catch the Keys Productions (Dead Centre of Town, 900 Seconds, The Runcible Riddle).

 Adam Keefe – Artistic Associate

 Adam Keefe grew up in Athabasca, Alberta.
 In 2001, he relocated to Edmonton to complete a BA Drama at the University of Alberta.
+Adam seeks to bring the strange and fantastic to life for your enjoyment and contemplation.
 He is co-creator of Small Matters Productions’ Fools for Love (2012), Sofa So Good (2010) and Why Do Fools Fall in Love?
 (2008), in which he performs as Rocket.
-He is solo performer of his adaptation of Fear and Loathing in Las Vegas (2013/15).
+He is solo performer of his adaptation of Fear and Loathing in Las Vegas (2013/15) and original show Telephone (2016).
 Adam has performed at the Toronto Festival of Clowns and the New York Clown Theater Festival.
 He has also performed in productions of Red Noses, On The Open Road, The Importance Of Being Earnest and Half a League.
 Adam looks to the philosophy of clowning as inspiration for all his theatrical creation, and has trained extensively in the Canadian/Pochinko style of clown with Jan Henderson (Fool Moon Productions), Michael Kennard (Mump and Smoot), clown with Aitor Basauri (Spymonkey), and bouffon with Eric Davis (Red Bastard).